 Morocco’s summer months are known for their intense heat, especially in inland cities such as Marrakech and Fes, where temperatures often exceed 100°F (38°C).
 If you’re traveling during the summer, it’s essential to pack breathable, lightweight clothing that provides protection from the harsh sun.

 Men should opt for long pants and short-sleeve shirts, although it’s advisable to avoid wearing shorts outside tourist-heavy areas.
 Lightweight cotton pants and long-sleeve shirts made of breathable fabric will keep you cool while offering protection from the sun.
-A light, loose jacket or vest is helpful for cooler evenings.
+A light, loose jacket or vest is helpful for cooler evenings.- Additional Tips:

 Morocco’s summer months are known for their intense heat, especially in inland cities such as Marrakech and Fes, where temperatures often exceed 100°F (38°C).
 If you’re traveling during the summer, it’s essential to pack breathable, lightweight clothing that provides protection from the harsh sun.
 For a complete guide to surviving Morocco’s hottest months, including tips on the best times to visit and how to stay cool, check out our article: 2025 What Time of Year Is Morocco the Hottest?
 A Complete Guide to Visiting Morocco in Summer.